-Hi Geoff, thank you for your training session, which (without wanting to sound OTT) was revolutionary to me!
+Hi Geoff, thank you for the Productivity with Outlook training session, which (without wanting to sound OTT) was revolutionary to me!
 I have turned off all my notifications and my reading pane and am stunned by what a difference it has made to my productivity!
 I am now using the advanced search capabilities, in lieu of maintaining complicated folder hierarchies; love the tip you shared with us about finding related items; and I have taken to automatic colour formatting in my calendar like a pro!
 Looking forward to learning about more helpful practices, through your additional resources, to provide me with more hours in my day!
 Carrie – Senior Asset Management Officer, City of Boroondara Melbourne, October 2018

 Hi Geoff, I am having great success with the tasks.
 My inbox is well under control and usually only has a max of about 10 items in it (currently there are 6)!
 I do find myself moving some task dates back, however it is mainly due to waiting on another person.
 I am happy to report that my notification has been turned off to great success however, I do find that I need/like my email preview pane!
 I have set up some to junk and reading folder rules along with some conditional formatting for my inbox messages which is great but I do need to remember to go into my reading folder so have put a reminder in my calendar to do so.